skamalad/shikhsha_final/README.md

 ---

-#### Prerequisites:
+#### Prerequisites before beginning deployment:

 *   Super admin access to your Google Workspace tenant
-*   Create a delegated administrator account for your Google Workspace tenant that can be used solely for this project.
-The administrator account needs to have permission for XXXXXX.
+*   Create a custom delegated administrator role with Admin API privileges for: Users > Read, Users > Reset Password and Groups > Read.
+*   Create an account to use with the custom delegated administrator role.
+This account will "act" on behalf of the Shikhsha application to reset user passwords.
+As this account will not use any Google services, it has no need for a Workspace license and can have all Workspace services disabled.
 *   Ability to create a new Google Cloud Platform project, or appropriate permissions to enable required APIs and services if using an existing project.
 *   GCP billing configured: whilst this proof-of-concept can be deployed in a manner to use services which all run on the free tier, billing is required as they are chargeable based on usage or configuration.
 *   _For the following, ensure you read Groups considerations below:_
-    *   A Workspace Group(s) to control IAP access to the application
+    *   Workspace Groups created and populated to control IAP access to the application
-    *   Workspace Groups(s) which include the user passwords you wish to make available to reset within the application.
+    *   Workspace Groups created and populated for controlling access to groups of users whose passwords can be reset by authorised entities (e.g teachers can see their direct students and reset only those passwords)
-    *   Define a prefix which can be prepended to the groups used for password reset.
+*   Define a prefix to be used in front of all Groups that may be visible within the Shikhsha application.
+*   Email address to be used (individual or group) as a contact on the OAuth consent screen.
+*   Developer email address to be used in OAuth contact information

-_While not essential, a good understanding of GCP/App Engine, Google Workspace and JavaScript/HTML/CSS is recommended in order to understand how the application works._
+_While not essential, a good understanding of GCP/App Engine, Google Workspace and JavaScript/HTML/CSS is highly recommended in order to understand how the application works._

 ---